Course detail

 Assesment methods and criteria linked to learning outcomes

-The assessment of students’ knowledge is based both on continuous assessment (written test, case study solution, assignment preparation and presentation) as well as on the final written test.
-The minimum mark needed to pass the final written test is 25 points out of theoretical maximum of 50 points: students can obtain a maximum of 30 points for the preparation and presentation of assignments, a maximum of 10 points for written texts throughout the semester, and another 10 points based on the continuous assessment of activities.
+The assessment of students’ knowledge is based both on continuous assessment (written test, case study solution, assignment preparation and presentation) as well as on the final oral exam (written test in case of offline teaching).
+The minimum mark needed to pass the final written test is 25 points out of theoretical maximum of 50 points: students can obtain a maximum of 30 points for the preparation and presentation of assignments, a maximum of 20 points based on the continuous assessment of activities.
 The final grade will reflect all of the above-mentioned parts, with the overall assessment being calculated as a sum of the points gained through continual assessment and the written test.

 Course curriculum